Valens: First Gothic War: 367–369

 Fortunately for the Goths, Valens expected a new war with the Sasanid Empire in the Middle East and was therefore willing to come to terms.
 In early 370 Valens and Athanaric met in the middle of the Danube and agreed to a treaty that ended the war.
 The treaty seems to have largely cut off relations between Goths and Romans, confining trade and the exchange of troops for tribute.

-Middle reign: 369–373

-In 369, Valentinianus Galates was made consul for the first time; he is also known to have been titled nobilissimus puer.
-Around 370 Galates died of illness, in Caesarea in Cappadocia (Kayseri).

-Valentinian and Valens were consuls for the third time in 370.
-On 9 April 370, according to the Consularia Constantinopolitana and the Chronicon Paschale, the Church of the Holy Apostles adjoining the Mausoleum of Constantine in Constantinople was inaugurated.

-Valens's sister-in-law Marina Severa died in the same year, and Valentinian married Justina in her place.
-In autumn 371, Valens's second nephew, also called Valentinian, was born to Justina, possibly at Augusta Treverorum (Trier).
-Gratian, who was then 15, was married in 374 to Constantius II's 13-year-old daughter Constantia at Trier.
-Constantia and Justina were both related to the house of Constantine, and the marriages linked the Valentinianic and Constantinian dynasties.